DEFRA/gwa-etl-dotnet/README.md

 the setup has been completed, specifically for
 [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

+## Testing

+Run the unit tests from the test directory with the command `dotnet test`.
+The tests can be run continuously using a file watcher via `dotnet watch test`.

 ## Running Locally

-To start the function app run navigate into the directory and start the function i.e.
+To start the function, navigate into the directory and start the function i.e.

 ```bash
 cd ExtractAWData